Samer-Is/Time-Series-Forecasting/README.md

 1. the first one without using outdoor temperature,
 2. the second one using outdoor temperature.
 Of course, the goal is to get the best possible forecasting.

+###This work is the deliverable of the final assignment of Time Series class at DSTI